This post may contain affiliate links. Read our disclosure page for full details.

-Combing our own itinerary along with research (plus expert advice from some friends who are Boston residents) we compiled what we think is a solid guide for a romantic weekend in Boston.
-From what to do & see, to where to eat and where to stay, this guide will help you have an amazing Boston getaway with your significant other.
+Combing our own itinerary along with research (plus expert advice from some friends who are Boston residents), we have compiled a solid guide for a romantic weekend in Boston.
+From what to do and see, to where to eat and where to stay, this guide will help you plan an amazing Boston getaway with your significant other.

-Things to Do in Boston for Couples
+Romantic Things to Do in Boston

 Walk in the Public Garden & Boston Common

 There’s something about simply walking together that is super romantic.
-It may be because it’s such a laidback activity that gives you uninterrupted one-on-one time.
+This may be because it’s such a laidback activity that gives you uninterrupted one-on-one time.
 And discovering a new city hand in hand is extra special.

-Boston in the winter offers its own magic.
+Looking for romantic things to do in Boston in the winter?
+This season offers its own magic.
 The Boston Common Frog Pond freezes over every winter season and hosts a cozy ice skating rink.
-Grab your partner and glide around the ice with city lights twinkling in the distance.
-Tres romantique!
+See more ideas for Boston winter dates below!

-Boston has a variety of wine tours you can join in on, and they are generally centered in one specific area of the city.
-It’s a blend of food culture, wine, and history on these unique tours, and you’ll get a fresh perspective on this exciting city.
+Boston has a variety of wine tours you can take, and they are generally centered in one specific area of the city.
+It’s a blend of food culture, wine, and history on these unique tours, and you’ll get a fresh perspective on this exciting metropolis.

-Sail on a Lighthouse Brunch Cruise
+Sail on a Brunch Cruise

 Attend the Symphony